Tutorial on amortized optimization: Learning the model's parameters

 where $\sigma^2$ is a fixed variance. \Cref{fig:smooth-loss} illustrates a loss function $\gL$ in black and shows smoothed versions in color.
 They consider learning the loss with reparameterization gradients and zeroth-order evolutionary methods. \citet{merchant2021learn2hop} further build upon this for learned optimization in atomic structural optimization and study 1) clipping the values of the gradient estimator, and 2) parameter optimization with genetic algorithms.

+\begin{remark} While smoothing can help reduce suboptimal local minima, it may also undesirably change the location of the global minimum.
+One potential solution to this is to decay the smoothing throughout training, as done in \citet[Appendix~A.1]{amos2021model}. \end{remark}

-\textbf{Connection to smoothing in reinforcement learning.} The Gaussian smoothing of the objective $\gL$ in \cref{eq:smooth-loss} is conceptually similar to Gaussian smoothing of the objective in reinforcement learning, \ie the $-Q$-value, by a Gaussian policy that we will see in \cref{eq:Q-opt-sto-exp} and further discuss in \cref{sec:apps:ctrl}.
-The policy's variance is typically controlled to match a target entropy \citet{haarnoja2018soft} and the learning typically starts with a high variance so the policy has a broad view of the objective landscape and is then able to focus in on a optimal region of the value distribution.
+\textbf{Connection to smoothing in reinforcement learning.} The Gaussian smoothing of the objective $\gL$ in \cref{eq:smooth-loss} is conceptually similar to Gaussian smoothing of the objective in reinforcement learning, \ie the $-Q$-value, by a Gaussian policy.
+This happens in \cref{eq:Q-opt-sto-exp} and is further discussed in \cref{sec:apps:ctrl}.
+The policy's variance is typically controlled to match a target entropy \citet{haarnoja2018soft} and the learning typically starts with a high variance so the policy has a broad view of the objective landscape and is then able to focus in on a optimal region of the value distribution. \citet{amos2021model} uses a fixed entropy decay schedule to explicitly control this behavior.
 In contrast, \citet{metz2019understanding,merchant2021learn2hop} do not turn the loss into a distribution and more directly smooth the loss with a Gaussian with a fixed variance $\sigma^2$ that is not optimized over.